Jumio/mobile-sdk-ios/docs/transition-guide_bam-checkout.md

 This section only covers the breaking technical changes that should be considered when updating from the previous version.

+## 3.7.0

+#### Localization files
+Localization file has been moved from the main directory to `/Localizations`.
+If you are using manual integration or Carthage you will find the localization file under `JumioMobileSDK-3.7.0/Localizations`, in case you are using Cocoapods you can copy it from `/Pods/JumioMobileSDK-3.7.0/Localizations`

 ## 3.6.0
 No backward incompatible changes.